19.3K

 The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners.

-Thus our bible reading is from Romans Chapter 3 beginning at verse 23
+So our bible reading today is from Philippians chapter 1, beginning at verse 8

 This is the word of the Lord